tonethar/IGME-330-Fall-2021/weekly/week-11A-notes.md

 <hr>

 ## II.
-Extra Credit Opportunities - You MUST complete at least one
+Extra Credit Opportunities - You MUST complete at least ONe of these
 - Three extra credit assignments - these are potential Project 3 "starters":
   - they are all bonus "extra credit" items
   - see myCourses for due dates